NASAs Oldest Active Astronaut Returns To Earth On 70th Birthday - UrduPoint

 It was the fourth spaceflight for Pettit, who has logged more than 18 months in orbit throughout his 29-year career.

-The trio touched down in a remote area in southeastern Kazakhstan after undocking from the space station just over three hours earlier.
+The trio touched down in a remote area just over three hours after undocking from the space station.

 NASA images of the landing showed the small capsule parachuting down to Earth with the sunrise as a backdrop.